How to watch The King of Staten Island: stream Judd Apatow's new movie from anywhere

 The King of Staten Island is now available to watch on demand in a number of countries all over the world - but it's not universally covered.

-While its VoD release means you can now stream it in places like the US, UK, Canada and Australia, some markets miss out due to the film's original cinematic launch still being a possibility - Australia and New Zealand being two such examples.
+While its VoD release means you can now stream it in places like the US, UK and Canada, some markets miss out due to the film's original cinematic launch still being a possibility - Australia and New Zealand being two such examples.

 This is particularly problematic if you've bought the film, but subsequently find yourself abroad and unable to watch The King of Staten Island due to local geo-blocking restrictions.